 The iPhone app and the forms have been designed to fit the structure of data held in the Aboriginal Heritage Information Management System in accordance with the National Parks and Wildlife Act 1974.
 The app and forms meet professional standards for archaeological recording of sites as well as respecting the rights of Aboriginal people to control their information within AHIMS.
 Other recording forms and formats will not be accepted by OEH.

 Currently Aboriginal sites are recorded by heritage professionals in collaboration with local Aboriginal communities and/or staff from OEH.
 The AHIMS Registrar can provide further details on who can record sites and how to record them.
 Users can also contact firstname.lastname@example.org for additional support.

-The AHIMS site recording iPhone app is a free download and that has been developed by OEH to make site recording easier and more consistent.
+The AHIMS site recording mobile app is a free download and that has been developed by OEH to make site recording easier and more consistent.
 The app generates site cards automatically for the users who record sites (identified as 'recorders' in AHIMS) and allows them to export data to be used in desktop mapping systems.
-The site recording iPhone app will ensure that site information is included in the AHIMS database more quickly and improve the accuracy of the data that AHIMS holds.
+The site recording mobile app will ensure that site information is included in the AHIMS database more quickly and improve the accuracy of the data that AHIMS holds.

 records new sites, updates existing sites and records authorised impacts to sites

 manages recordings online to obtain site recording forms, and export and import site information